arangodb/docs/3.12/appendix-references-collection-object.md

 if the `document` method is called from out of arangosh or from any other client.

 If you pass `options` as the second argument, it must be an object.

-If this object has the `allowDirtyReads` attribute set to `true`, then the Coordinator is allowed to read from any shard replica and not only from the leader shard.
+- If the object has the `allowDirtyReads` attribute set to `true`, then the Coordinator is allowed to read from any shard replica and not only from the leader shard.
 See [Read from followers](http/document.html#read-from-followers) for details.

 ---

 `collection.document(document-identifier [, options])`

-As before.
-Instead of an `object`, a `document-identifier` can be passed as the first argument.
+Finds a document using a document identifier, optionally with an options passed as an object.

 No revision can be specified in this case.

 ---

 `collection.document(document-key [, options])`

-As before.
-Instead of an `object`, a `document-key` can be passed as the first argument.
+Finds a document using a document key, optionally with an options passed as an object.

+No revision can be specified in this case.

 ---

 `collection.document(array [, options])`

-This variant allows to perform the operation on a whole array of arguments.
+This variant allows you to perform the operation on a whole array of arguments.
-The behavior is exactly as if `document` would have been called on all members of the array separately and all results are returned in an array.
-If an error occurs with any of the documents, no exception is risen!
-Instead of a document an error object is returned in the result array.
+The behavior is exactly as if `document()` would have been called on all members of the array separately and all results are returned in an array.
+If an error occurs with any of the documents, no exception is raised!
+Instead of a document, an error object is returned in the result array.

 **Examples**